ANSI/ASHRAE/IES Standard 90.1-2016 -- Energy Standard for Buildings Except Low-Rise Residential Buildings

 codes in the United States and a key basis for codes and standards

 around the world for more than 35 years.

 ASHRAE now offers publications in multiple formats so you can select the option that's best for you.

-Multi-user PDF—Purchase access to Standard 90.1-2013 for use in your company for a finite set of specific users.
+Multi-user PDF—Purchase access to Standard 90.1-2016 for use in your company for up to 9 users.

 Redlines—Identify changes made during the revision process between the current standard and its previous edition.
 Purchasers who select the redline upgrade receive both the current standard and the redline in print or digital format.

 Digital Collections—Need company-wide access?
 Digital Collections provide web-based, enterprise access to ASHRAE and other-industry publications for your information needs.

 Looking for previous revisions?

 ASHRAE offers superseded editions of Standard 90.1 and User's Manuals in the ASHRAE Bookstore.
 Find previous editions in the 'Document History' section of the 90.1-2016 product page.
 Browse Now